EvgeniiMunin/gnss-multipath-detector/README.md

 cd ..
 python run_data_sampler.py --mp=<MULTIPATH (0 or 1)> --nb_samples=<NB_SAMPLES> --cn0=<CARRIER-TO-NOISE RATIO in dBHz> --discr=<DISCR LEVEL>
 ```

+## DL Model
+- MobileNet
+- DenseNet121
+The architectures were chosen as they are both suitable for mobile and embedded based CV applications where there are constraints of RAM and memory.
+The both architectures are produced by Google.

 ## Inference
 To run the inference  run the script ```test_sx3_model.py``` giving the path for the input image converted into ```.csv``` format.